 Subject Chair

-Subject Chairs are senior academic representatives, representing all students studying in their subject area and chairing their subject area Student Staff Liaison Committee (SSLC).
+Subject Chairs are senior academic representatives, representing all students studying in their subject area and chairing departmental Student Voice meetings.
 Some subject areas have separate undergraduate (UG) and postgraduate taught (PGT) Subject Chairs, whereas others will have the same Subject Chairs represent all students at both undergraduate and postgraduate level.

-Subject chairs work closely with the reps within their SSLC to ensure that student feedback is actioned and all students within their subject area are aware of the positive changes being made.
+Subject chairs work closely with the reps and DESEs within their departments to organise a range of student voice activity, to ensure that student feedback is reported, actioned and all students within their subject area are aware of the positive changes being made.

 Course Reps

-Course Reps are the foundation of student representation, promoting a partnership between students, academic staff, and the SU.
-They ensure that the experience of their peers is represented throughout their studies by collecting feedback to present to staff at various points throughout the year, primarily at Student Staff Liaison Committees.
+Course Reps are the foundation of student representation, promoting a partnership between students, academic staff, and The SU.
+They ensure that the experience of their peers is represented throughout their studies by collecting feedback to present to staff at various Student Voice activities throughout the year.

 It is the responsibility of a Course Rep to ensure that the majority opinion of their course year group is heard by academic staff and that appropriate action is taken in response to student feedback.